 We can store supplemental food in our Dining Hall Kitchen, prepare a modified menu, or work with Scouts, Parent(s), or Leaders to provide alternatives.

-When registering for Resident Camp online you will be asked if the participants have any Special Dietary Needs.
-If the answer is yes please fill out the form with detailed information to let our Food Service Team best prepare for your time at camp.
+At registration, you will be asked if the participants have any Special Dietary Needs.
+If so, please fill out the form in detail.

 Flag Ceremonies